 Down the Drain

-A very common issue for many homeowners is sink clogs.
+A very common plumbing error for many homeowners is sink clogs.
 This is often the result of letting the wrong material go down the drain.
 Don’t just assume that most materials will dissolve in water, because it’s much more likely it won’t and you’ll end up with a clog.
 Be very careful what you allow to go down your drain and you will see many less clogs.

 Likewise, you don’t want to flush inappropriate material down your toilet either.
 While the toilet is larger than a sink, it can clog all the same.
 For the same reasons already covered, be careful what you flush down the toilet.
 For lesser clogs, a commercial drain cleaner might do the job.
 But for larger obstructions, you might have to call a plumber, which can get costly real quick.
 Avoid overflows, clogs, and plumbing costs by not flushing inappropriate material.
 It’s just that easy.